egustavsson/SNCA_manuscript/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-# SNCA transcript expression manuscript
+# *SNCA* transcript diversity in neurons

-This repository contains the code used to generate the plots used in the SNCA transcript expression and modulation manuscript.
+This repository contains the code used to generate the plots used in the SNCA transcript expression and ASO modulation manuscript.

 ## Code contents